aaglietti-itsrizzoli/bitcoin-in-action-playground/gcp-shell-tutorial.md

 Click <walkthrough-web-preview-icon></walkthrough-web-preview-icon> and change the preview port to 8094.

+Click <walkthrough-web-preview-icon></walkthrough-web-preview-icon> and change the preview port to 18080.

 ### Bitcoin full node API
 Click <walkthrough-web-preview-icon></walkthrough-web-preview-icon> and change the preview port to 18443.